simonppg/Break_it_all/README.md

 ### From Android Studio

-If non of that works, you still can build with android studio.
+If non of that works, you still can build with Android studio.

 ### Android studio dependencies

-- android studio of course.
+- Android studio of course.
 - cmake
-- android sdk version 30
+- Android sdk version 30
-- android ndk
+- Android ndk

-You can install android studio with this commands:
+You can install Android studio with this commands:

 ```shell
 sudo add-apt-repository ppa:maarten-fonville/android-studio